Who should pay Council Tax

 - residential care homes, nursing homes or hostels

 - houses of multiple occupation. e.g. a house shared by a number of different households who all pay rent separately

 - properties inhabited by religious communities (monasteries or convents)

 - properties occupied by resident or domestic staff

 If the property is unoccupied, the owner is liable.

-If you think you should not be liable for council tax, or have been refused a discount or exemption to which you think you are entitled, you have the right of appeal.
-You should write in the first instance to the Council Tax Department by emailing email@example.com or in writing to the address at the bottom of this page.
-If you are unable to resolve your dispute directly with the council you should write to:
+If you think you should not be liable for Council Tax, have been refused a discount or exemption to which you think you are entitled, you have the right of appeal.
+You should write to us.
+If you are unable to resolve your dispute directly with us, you should contact the Valuation Tribunal.